Peregrine falcon: Reproduction

 The peregrine falcon is sexually mature at one to three years of age, but in larger populations they breed after two to three years of age.
 A pair mates for life and returns to the same nesting spot annually.
 The courtship flight includes a mix of aerial acrobatics, precise spirals, and steep dives.
 The male passes prey it has caught to the female in mid-air.
-To make this possible, the female actually flies upside-down to receive the food from the male's talons.
+To make this possible, the female flies upside-down to receive the food from the male's talons.
 During the breeding season, the peregrine falcon is territorial; nesting pairs are usually more than 1 km apart, and often much farther, even in areas with large numbers of pairs.
 The distance between nests ensures sufficient food supply for pairs and their chicks.
 Within a breeding territory, a pair may have several nesting ledges; the number used by a pair can vary from one or two up to seven in a 16-year period.

 The peregrine falcon nests in a scrape, normally on cliff edges.
 The female chooses a nest site, where she scrapes a shallow hollow in the loose soil, sand, gravel, or dead vegetation in which to lay eggs.
 No nest materials are added.
 Cliff nests are generally located under an overhang, on ledges with vegetation.
 South-facing sites are favoured.
 In some regions, as in parts of Australia and on the west coast of northern North America, large tree hollows are used for nesting.
 Before the demise of most European peregrines, a large population of peregrines in central and western Europe used the disused nests of other large birds.
 In remote, undisturbed areas such as the Arctic, steep slopes and even low rocks and mounds may be used as nest sites.
 In many parts of its range, peregrines now also nest regularly on tall buildings or bridges; these human-made structures used for breeding closely resemble the natural cliff ledges that the peregrine prefers for its nesting locations.